porcupinetreee/matlab-robot-arm-line-model/README.md

 # matlab-robot-arm-line-model
 This project was made as group.
-I dont take any credit for overall procject.
-All rights belong to their respective owners :D
+I dont take any credit for overall project.
+The main script will be revized to avoid bugs since not all the gcodes work without error.